Retro-Hax/LucysLonelyHolidays/README.md

 We recommend either Debian or Ubuntu 18.04 Linux distributions under WSL.
 Note: WSL1 does not currently support Ubuntu 20.04.

-Next, clone the SM64 repo from within the Linux shell:
+Next, clone the LucysLonelyHolidays repo from within the Linux shell:
 `git clone http://gitea.retro-hax.net/Retro-Hax/LucysLonelyHolidays.git`

 Then continue following the directions in the [Linux](#linux) installation section below.